 Funeral arrangements and pre-paid funeral plans will be carried out by telephone in the first instance, with an appointment made for you to attend to sign paperwork required.
 Should you need to visit the office for any reason we ask that you ring us to discuss this and if still required, we will make you an appointment to attend so that we can manage the number of people on site at all times.

-Funeral services will go ahead as planned.
-However, should a family member become unwell with symptoms of COVID 19 or is required to self-isolate a funeral service may have to be rescheduled or postponed.
+Should a family member become unwell with symptoms of COVID 19 or is required to self-isolate a funeral service may have to be rescheduled or postponed.

 Should our staff become unwell or have to self-isolate there may be limited funeral service staff on the day of the service (or support from another Funeral Director) if needed.

-This information is accurate at the time of publication (17 April 2020) and will be updated and amended as the situation and guidance develops.
+This information is accurate at the time of publication (29 September 2020) and will be updated and amended as the situation and guidance develops.

-We thank you for your understanding and co-operation at this difficult time
+We thank you for your understanding and co-operation at this difficult time.